How do I prepare my device for sale?

 3. Scroll down to "Transfer/Reset iPhone".

-6. If you are asked for your Apple ID again, enter your password (to finally deactivate the activation lock).
+6. If asked again for your Apple ID, enter your password (to finally disable the activation lock).

-Your device will then restart and display the Hello setup screen; it is now completely erased and no longer contains any personal data.
+Your device will then restart and display the Hello setup screen; it is now fully erased and contains no personal data.

 Your device is ready for sale.

-Important: Unpairing via iPhone is the only way to automatically remove the activation lock.
-This completely disconnects the watch from your Apple ID and makes it ready for sale!
-An Apple Watch with an activation lock cannot be sold.
+Important: Unpairing via the iPhone is the only Method that automatically removes the activation lock.
+This will fully disconnect the Watch from your Apple ID and make it ready for sale!
+An Apple Watch with activation lock cannot be sold.

 1. Place the Apple Watch next to your iPhone.